Villa01/SQUID_GAMES/README.md

 ## Architecture
 ![image](https://user-images.githubusercontent.com/68957047/194927610-3bffa178-6df4-4a55-9814-ef67fb290b70.png)

+## Docker Images
+It will be used to package the application into containers, where it is was used distroless techniques to create small images.
+Docker was the tool to create a local test environment before deploying the images to the Kubernetes cluster.

+## Kubernetes Cluster
+Kubernetes was in charge of container orchestration.
+Before the client generates the traffic, the project implemented a Kubernetes cluster that was used to deploy the images to the Kubernetes cluster.
+Kubernetes Objects that were used to deploy different objects:
+* __Ingress controllers__ : to expose different parts of the application.
+* __Deployments and services__: to deploy and communicate different sections of the application.
+* __pods__ : if necessary, but it is common to use other objects with a higher application level such as deployments and services.

+## Namespace
+In our case we have the namespace squidgame.
+## Load Balancer
+A layer 7 load balancer was configured on the Kubernetes cluster using Helm.
+This load balancer exposed the application to the outside world.
+For this project we used  a nginx-ingress.
+## Ingress
+The objective is to compare the response time and performance of different routes, the first one using Kafka Strimzi as broker, the second one using
+RabbitMQ.
+All the input information will pass through the ingress controller.

 ## Go Traffic Generator
 This application is written in Go, using Goroutines and channels.
 The syntax of the CLI will be: